-On June 25, 2018 the Grand Erie District School Board passed the following motion:
+On June 24, 2019 the Grand Erie District School Board passed the following motion:

-"THAT the Grand Erie District School Board approve the Annual Review of the Special Education Plan, and the submission of the Special Education Report Components Checklist to the Regional Office of the Ministry of Education."
+"THAT the Grand Erie District School Board approve the Annual Review of the Special Education Plan, and the submission of two copies of the plan and the Special Education Report Components Checklist to the Regional Office of the Ministry of Education by July 31, 2019."

-In accordance with the Ministry of Education "Special Education Plans and Reporting Requirements on the Provision of Special Education Programs and Services", the 2017-18 Special Education checklist will be signed by Ms. B. Blancher, Director of Education and Secretary of the Grand Erie District School Board and will be submitted to the London Regional Office of the Ministry of Education with two copies of the 2017-18 Special Education Plan.
+In accordance with the Ministry of Education "Special Education Plans and Reporting Requirements on the Provision of Special Education Programs and Services", the 2018-19 Special Education checklist will be signed by Ms. B. Blancher, Director of Education and Secretary of the Grand Erie District School Board and will be submitted to the London Regional Office of the Ministry of Education with two copies of the 2018-19 Special Education Plan.
 The checklist confirms that the School Board's Special Education Plan has been updated and posted to the Board's website.
-The posted Plan continues to be in compliance with the requirements of Regulation 306 and the policy document Standards for School Boards' Special Education Plans.
+The posted Plan continues to be compliant with the requirements of Regulation 306 and the policy document Standards for School Boards' Special Education Plans.

-The Board's Annual Review of the Special Education Plan will be available to the public at the same time that the checklist is submitted to the Ministry.
+The Board's Annual Review of the Special Education Plan will be available to the public at the same time the checklist is submitted to the Ministry.